 - Excellent source of healthy fats

-Guys, spiced cocoa roasted almonds can be pretty addictive.
+Guys, cinnamon roasted almonds can be pretty addictive.
 They are my favorite snack in winter!
 If you haven’t tasted them yet, I highly recommend giving them a go.

 My first time tasting spiced roasted almonds was on my trip to Estonia’s capital – Tallinn.
 You can find vendors dressed in medieval costumes, standing behind a very medieval-looking wooden stall selling these sweet treats.